MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-examine-properties-of-workflows.md

 |Overrides|Administrators can apply overrides to the monitor on the overrides tab.
 Click **View summary** to view all overrides applied to the monitor.|

 >[!NOTE]
 > Orphan alerts are closed based on the type of monitor.
+[Learn more](manage-alert-created-by-monitor.md#closure-of-orphan-alerts)

 ## Next steps